jjmontesl/cubetl/README.md

 See the complete [CubETL component list]().

 **Note**: The project is beta and tested in few environments.
-You may hit issues: please use the issue tracker for bugs, questions and suggestions!
+You may hit issues: please use the issue tracker for bugs, questions, suggestions and contributions.

 Download / Install
 ------------------

+While CubETL is in development, no *pip* packages are provided:

 In your target environment (requires Python 3.5+):